mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 - creating a markup extension to enable simple math - details page
 - use attached properties to remove duplication & simplify code - image sizes on mainpage layoutoptions
 - enabling binding to a struct
+- reference text in a resource file (typically for localization) but also provides an opportunity for reuse
 >>

 - Point 1